 Pearls have been a staple jewelry item for women for hundreds of years.
-Whether it is a classic graduated single strand necklace or a pair of pearl studs, women have admired the elegant simplicity that these gems offer, and many take good care of their pearls in order to pass them down to the next generation.
+Whether it is a classic graduated single strand necklace or a pair of pearl studs, women have admired the elegant simplicity that these gems offer, and many take good care of their pearls to pass them down to the next generation.
 Most people, however, know nothing about them.
 Below are some of the most worthwhile facts about pearls, the official birthstone of June.

 How Are Pearls Formed?